LukeShead/Geometric-and-arithmetic-Expressions/README.md

 The first symbol ∫, represents intergration within the formula, this is where the intergral is found.
 The opposite of this is derivation.

 The two letters a and b are both placed on either side of the ∫ symbol as the calculations are coming from going from a to b.
-The next symbol dx shows
+The next symbol dx shows the differential of the variable x, this shows the variable of integration is also x.
+The area is found from the x axis from the curve, this means the integral of the function must be x

-The a and b signs are placed on each side of the ∫ symbol since we want to calculate from a to b.
-The symbol dx represents the differential of the variable x, indicates that the variable of integration is x.
-Finding the area to the x axis from the curve means we have to find the integral of a function with respect to x.
+The second part is using a derirative, this is a way of simplifying the function, in this case our complex function is the curved line that we are trying to find the area.
+The Higher Derirative is the way of showing the curved line as a straight line instead.
+If x is infinite then it means that the curve which is an infinite can be divided into segments and by doing this, we can solve the individual parts to make the sum.

-A 'higher derirative' is a way of essentially making a complex funtion simpler .Where a simple function is also called a liniaer function as it is portrayed as a line on a graph, but when the function is more complex it becomes curved, a higher derirative is a way of converting a curved line into a straight line.
-X is infinite, meaning that the whole infinite (x) can be divided into segments and by using each part a sum may be reached.
+We can now calculate the area of the curve and infinite rectangles to find the area.
+We do this by multiplying the function by the derirative of the function.
+The formula of the area of one of the rectangles is already know, this means that we can calculate this much easier.

-By multiplying the function by the derivative of the function, we can calculate the area by creating an infinite area of rectangles to find the area.
-Because we already know the formula for the area of a rectangle, it makes it simple to calculate.
+#### Below is the equation simplified.

 A = -b f(x)dx=F(a)-F(b)
      a